 How to Plant Thyme as a Lawn Substitute

-Lastly, you can always make a lasagna garden by covering the entire area with black plastic, cardboard or lots of newspaper layers covered in straw or sawdust.
+Lastly, you can always make a lasagna garden by covering the entire area with black plastic, cardboard, or lots of newspaper layers covered in straw or sawdust.
 The idea here is to cut off all light to the grass and weeds underneath, basically smothering the plants.
 This method requires patience, as it takes two seasons to completely kill off the top and even longer to get all the roots.
-But, hey, patience is a virtue!
+Hey, patience is a virtue though, right?!
 Till the area when the process is completed and remove any big chunks of rock or root before attempting to transplant the thyme plugs.

-When the soil is ready to be worked, add some bone meal or rock phosphate along with some compost to the soil and work it in, down to about 6 inches since thyme has short roots.
+When the soil is ready to be worked, add some bone meal or rock phosphate along with some compost to the soil and work it in, down to about 6 inches (15 cm.) since thyme has short roots.
 Prior to planting, make sure the thyme plants are damp.
-Plant the thyme plugs about 8 inches apart and water in well.
+Plant the thyme plugs about 8 inches (20 cm.) apart and water in well.